m4xshen/m4xshen.dev/content/notes/react-notes.md

 When updating nested state, you need to create copies from the point where you want to update, and all the way up to the top level.

 [immer](https://immerjs.github.io/immer/)

+## Strict Mode

+Strict Mode enables the following development-only behaviors:

+- Your components will re-render an extra time to find bugs caused by impure rendering.
+- Your components will re-run Effects an extra time to find bugs caused by missing Effect cleanup.
+- Your components will be checked for usage of deprecated APIs.